Traditional Weaver Aurelia Cârdei Loom Warping Narrow Warp Faced Bands

 The foot pedals are hanging by strings from the shafts.
 When one pedal is pressed, it lowers shaft 1, which draws the rope looped around the pulleys, which lifts shaft 2.

-After threading the whole warp, she ties it in small sections to the tie on rod at the cloth beam.
+After threading the whole warp, the warp is tied in small sections to the tie on rod at the cloth beam and the traditional artisan starts weaving patterned bands.